SamiirDeveloper/HTML-CSS-PROJECT/README.md

 ## ✅ To-Do / Improvements

-- Add animation on scroll
+- Add more food and drink options
-- Integrate with a ticketing API
 - Add team player cards and stats
-- Add countdown timer to match start
+- Add final scores and stats

 ---